andrecp/swdocs/README.md

 # swdocs
 Aggregate all of your software docs easily!

-* Very simple to get up and running, it is a single binary!
-Run for in your machine or for your company;
+* Very simple to get up and running, it is a single binary;
+* Run for yourself in your machine or in a server for your company;
 * Offers a web ui (without javascript) and a CLI to navigate your docs;
-* Have all the relevant links to your code base *with* your code base.
-Edit the links from where you edit your codem, let your CI system update your docs when you push new code.
+* Have all the relevant links to your code base *with* your code base;
+* Edit the links from where you edit your codem, let your CI system update your docs when you push new code.

 ## Install